-The Intermountain West, with its iconic landscapes, high quality of life, recreational opportunities, and seemingly endless possibilities, has been the fastest growing region of the United States for much of the past decade.
-As a result of the rapid transformation of communities and the landscape, the region is home to some of the most significant growth and development issues in the country.
+The Intermountain West, with its iconic landscapes, recreational opportunities, and high quality of life has been the fastest growing region of the United States for much of the past decade.
+As a result of this rapid transformation, the region is home to some of the most significant growth and development issues in the country.

 The Intermountain West Funder Network focuses on the eight-state region of Montana, Idaho, Wyoming, Colorado, Utah, Nevada, Arizona, and New Mexico.
 We recognize that neighboring states to the west share many similarities with this region, and can impact resource challenges in the Intermountain West.
 Given these shared challenges and opportunities, we will also focus on the eastern portion of Washington, Oregon, and California, when applicable.

 The Intermountain West Funder Network is a unique opportunity for funders to promote meaningful engagement, strengthen communities, and build philanthropic connections that will leverage funding and support for one of the nation’s most iconic and fastest-growing regions.

 Our goal is to create a network of funders who can work alongside each other, as well as with their partners in the nonprofit, public, and private sectors, to address local and regional growth and development issues through meaningful community engagement and innovative solutions in the Intermountain West.